 The Apply XSL transform workflow action uses XSLT (Extensible Stylesheet Language Transformations) to transform any kind of XML into any other kind of XML.

 |Input||Choose the XML file you want to transform.|

 |Output||Enter the name for the generated XML file.|

-NOTE There is no default stylesheet for XSL transforms: you configure your stylesheet to match your requirements.
-Writing XSL transforms can be handled by Typefi's Professional Services team, by your in-house XML experts, or by a third party.
+There is no default stylesheet for XSL transforms: you configure your stylesheet to match your requirements.
+Writing XSL transforms can be handled by Typefi's Professional Services team, your in-house XML experts, or a third party.
 For more information about XML transforms and stylesheets, please get in touch.